BartMassey/ttt-bench/README.md

 * Rust: Compiled with `rustc` via `cargo` with the best optimizations I could find (see `Cargo.toml`).

-  Tried using vectors instead of arrays, but the result was slower.
-See the branch `rust-vector`.
-Tried using the `ndarray` crate; result was slightly unreadable, but quite a bit slower.
-See the branch `rust-ndarray`.

 * C[clang]: Compiled with Clang with `-O3`.
 See the
   `Makefile` for other optimization flags.

-* C[gcc]: Compiled with GCC with `-O4`.
+* C[gcc]: Compiled with GCC with `-O3`.
 See the `Makefile` for other optimization flags.
-I am deeply suspicious of the doubled runtime of GCC *vs* LLVM's `clang` and `rustc`: could be real, could be an artifact of the benchmark setup being taken advantage of by LLVM.
+The doubled runtime of GCC *vs* LLVM's `clang` and `rustc` seems to be real after some investigation.
+More research is needed.

 * Java[Oracle100]: Compiled with Oracle `javac` with `-O`.

-* Java[Oracle1]: Run with a 1-iteration timing loop for
+* Java[Oracle1]: Oracle `java` for one iteration for comparison purposes.
-  comparison purposes.
 A 100-iteration timing loop amortizes away much of the startup cost and gives time for the Hotspot JIT to kick in.
+The difference is pretty dramatic.

 * Java[OpenJDK100]: Compiled with OpenJDK `javac` with `-O`.